 - Style guide.
 The Associated Press Stylebook guidelines and standards serve as the core editorial style reference.

 - Expert review.
 A team of board-certified Mayo Clinic physicians and other Mayo Clinic subject matter experts under the direction of the chief medical editor reviews all new and updated content for medical accuracy.
-Mayo Clinic experts in research, education and the clinical practice contribute to and review for accuracy all original, clinical and scientific information published by the Web content team.
+Mayo Clinic experts in research, education and the clinical practice review for accuracy all original, clinical and scientific information published by the Web content team of communication professionals.
 When content reaches final-draft stage and is published under the "By Mayo Clinic staff" byline, it reflects the joint contributions and insights of Mayo Clinic writers, editors, and medical editors or other subject matter experts.
 No single individual authors content.
 Medical editors make final judgments on issues of medical accuracy.
 Third party and social media content is closely monitored for adherence to editorial standards.

 - Metadata annotation.
 Content is reviewed by an ontology specialist (metadata librarian) and descriptive metadata, such as subject and audience, is added to the content.
 The descriptive metadata supports the management, organization, delivery and findability of the content.
 Annotation strategies are tailored to the different kinds of content and the role or job that it's intended to serve in the Web environment.
 The metadata used for annotations is aligned with standards when appropriate to support interoperability and exchange of content between systems.